Vehicles

 • Registration / identifier — number plate, hull ID, or whatever your vessel uses to identify it

-• Status pill — green "Available", amber "Checked out", grey "Out of service"
+• Status pill — green "Available" or amber "Checked out"

 • Currently checked out by — if checked out, the crew member's name and the time they took it